-The only firewood that can be moved out of quarantined counties is wood certified by the Minnesota Department of Agriculture (MDA) or United States Department of Agriculture (USDA).
-All certified firewood will have the MDA certificate or USDA certificate on the label.
+The only firewood that can be moved out of quarantined counties is wood certified by the Minnesota Department of Agriculture (MDA).
+All hardwood firewood is prohibited from entering Minnesota from all other states.
+All certified firewood will have an MDA certificate on the label.

 DO: Buy MDA certified firewood.
 MDA certified firewood has been treated to state standards and the MDA has verified the firewood safe to move throughout the state.
 Look for the MDA certificate seal.

 DO: Report firewood violations to MDA.
 If you have any questions regarding safe to move firewood or suspect a tree has a reportable pest contact the MDA’s Arrest the Pest at Arrest.the.Pest@state.mn.us or 888-545-6684.

 It is illegal to transport hardwood firewood out of Minnesota quarantined counties unless it is MDA certified.
 It is also illegal to transport hardwood firewood into Minnesota from all other states.
 Moving uncertified hardwood firewood is illegal and is punishable up to a $7,500 fine per violation per day.

 This video was produced with the collaboration of the faculty

 and students of Art Institutes International and McNally